For a step by step introduction to DSS, we recommend that you follow our Tutorials first.

 This is especially important when processing times series data.
 If you have a day-partitioned log dataset as input, and a day-partitioned enriched log dataset as output, you want to build the partition X of the output dataset each day.

 Partitioning a dataset allows you to have partition-level dependencies management.
-Instead of just having the recipe specify that an output dataset depends from an input dataset, you can define what partitions of the input are required to compute a given partition of the output.
+Instead of just having the recipe specify that an output dataset depends on an input dataset, you can define what partitions of the input are required to compute a given partition of the output.

 Let’s take an example :